Head of School and English Department

 As well as the role of Head of School, Holly will design and teach our English program and continue to build the Wildwood writing program into one of the best in the state.

-Social Studies, Outdoor Science, and Leadership
+Community and Culture, Outdoor Science, and Leadership

 My name is Joe Vincent and I am passionate about teaching, whitewater kayaking, and spending time outdoors.
 I am originally from Lynchburg, Virginia, where I lived for twenty-two years.
 Lacrosse was a huge part of my life during that time, and I played on Lynchburg College's lacrosse team for four years.
 This is where I received my degree in Elementary Education and completed my student teaching in the 5th grade and Kindergarten classrooms.